-In this blog post, I will try to briefly talk about the implementation of the MDR (Medical Device Regulation), a legal text that has been publicly preoccupying the medical device community from its adoption in May 2017.
+In this blog post I will try to briefly talk about the implementation of the new European Medical Device Regulation and the implication it has for manufacturers of medical devices operating within the European Union.
+The new EU Medical Device Regulation is a legal text that has been publicly preoccupying both the medical device regulatory community and those with medical devices on sale in the European market since its adoption in May 2017.

-Since that date, I have been managing the MDlaw Platform, where one could find all the relevant documents and information on the new law with the aim to increase the understanding of the MDR and consequently, become better prepared for the new requirements.
+Since that date, I have been managing the MDlaw Platform.
+It is a resource hub created by European regulatory experts for manufacturers of medical devices stocked with all the relevant documents and information on the new European medical devices law with the aim of increasing the understanding of the MDR and, consequently, becoming better prepared for the new EU requirements.

-For 2 years and a half, I have been closely following the European Commission’s publications (implementing acts, decisions, factsheets) and optimistic forecasts about its implementation; MedTech Europe’s position papers, often full of concerns expressed by their members; discussions among regulatory experts, with still many open questions, and manufacturers aiming to get ready for May 2020.
+For 2 years and a half, I have been closely following the European Commission’s publications (implementing acts, decisions, fact sheets) and optimistic forecasts about its implementation; MedTech Europe’s position papers, often full of concerns expressed by their members; discussions among medical device regulatory experts, with still many open questions, and manufacturers aiming to get ready for May 2020.

 It is almost impossible to summarize how to implement the new Regulation – without writing dozens of pages.
 I will therefore only enlist the most essential actions to take - before MDR becomes applicable (in 7 months!):